particle1331/computational-linear-algebra/notes.md

   3. $\bold A$ is onto.
   4. $\bold A$ is invertible.

   This can be proved using the rank-nullity theorem which constrains rank to be $n$ if and only if the dimension of the null space is zero.
-The latter is then equivalent to $\bold A$ being one-to-one, while the former to $\bold A$ being onto. $\square$
+The latter is then equivalent to $\bold A$ being one-to-one, while the former to $\bold A$ being onto.

   **Remark.** SVD provides a straightforward algebraic and geometric perspective to this equivalence.
 A square matrix $\bold A$ is invertible if and only if $\bold \Sigma$ is invertible, since $\bold U$ and $\bold V$ are invertible.
 But $\bold \Sigma$ is invertible if and only if $r = n,$ and we can take ${\bold\Sigma^{-1}}_ {ii} = \sigma_i^{-1}$ for $i = 1, \ldots, n.$ The indices where $\sigma_i = 0$ indexes directions where the column space collapses resulting in a degenerate ellipse.